DOP Traditional Balsamic Vinegar of Modena - Not the easily one that you find at the grocery store!

 This must be made with at least 2 ingredients, never less than two.
 Do you have any idea about which these ingredients could be?

 The two ingredients are: concentrated cooked grape juice (mosto in Italian, which is not "must" in English, because must means the grape juice together with seeds and skin.
 In Italian “mosto” means only the grape juice) and wine vinegar.
-Then, the producers are allowed to add other ingredients like sulphites.
+Then, the producers are allowed to add caramel to stabilize the color.
+It contains sulphites.

 Be careful because the market is busy of fake products.
 For example, all the references about the ageing being put on the product label, like number of years of ageing for example, are not allowed.
 Maybe you have seen them many times at the supermarket balsamic vinegar with years of ageing indicated on the label, have you?
 Like 3, 5, 10, 15, 20, 50, 100...looks like a lottery honestly!